Multi-Tenancy

 |---|---|

-super_admin | Required to enable multi-tenancy and manage all tenants |
+super_admin | Required to manage all tenants and provider-wide configuration |

-tenant.manage | Create, edit, and delete tenants (super admin only) |
+tenant.manage | Create, edit, lock, and assign tenants |

 tenant.view | View tenant configuration and user assignments |